+Goreme is more for backpackers, youngsters, and those on a budget.
+Restaurants are cheaper, and bars have western names like Flintstones Café and Fatboys.
 Urgup is a bit more upmarket.
-In the town square are cafes that remind you of a Mediterranean afternoon.
+The town square cafes remind you of a Mediterranean afternoon.
 People sit for hours drinking cappuccinos and gossiping with their friends while life goes on around them.
-The shops in Urgup are a brand name with an organized disciplined look.
+Shops in Urgup are brand names with an organized, disciplined look.